CryptoGnome/Community-Tools/test/README.md

 4. This approach is built in to any Python installation.

+5. For extra security, you can block port 8084 in your firewall and add authentication using: https://github.com/tianhuil/SimpleHTTPAuthServer

 <h3>Python 3</h3>

 1. Do the same steps, but use the following command instead ```python3 -m http.server 8084```